 Also Read: Do HDMI Cables Go Bad?

 So, do HDMI cables have different ends?
-Well from the discussion above it should be very clear that HDMI cables can be found with myriad of different end types.
+From the discussion above, it should be evident that HDMI cables can be found with various end types.

 Also Read: Does HDMI Cable Cause Lags?